12. Social HomeBuy

 |Landlord repurchases 25% share||Shared owner now holds a 25% share|

 - There is no requirement to repay any discount

 - Shared owner subsequently purchases the remaining 75% share (the discount entitlement is 50% of the maximum discount)

 - Whilst the shared owner is purchasing a 75% share they are not entitled to 75% of the discount.
 As they have already received 50%, they are only entitled to the maximum less the 50% they have already received

 9.3 Repayment of discount

 9.3.1 If a Social HomeBuy purchaser sells their property within five years, please see Right to Acquire 5.2.

-9.3.2 Registered Providers (ex RSL or local authority) must remember that prior to April 2008 for those purchasing on shared ownership terms a pro rata discount was only available on the initial share purchased.
+9.3.2 Registered Providers must remember that prior to April 2008 for those purchasing on shared ownership terms a pro rata discount was only available on the initial share purchased.
 Therefore if further shares were purchased prior to April 2008 the repayment provisions only apply to the initial discount.

 9.3.3 From April 2008 discounts became available in respect of further shares purchased after that date.
 These discounts are also subject to the repayment provisions when the property is sold.

 9.3.4 The principles on how to calculate the amount repayable will be the same as those for Right to Acquire 5.2.3, that is a link to the property value.
-Registered Providers (ex RSL or local authority) will therefore need to consider whether what discounts were available e.g.:
+Registered Providers will therefore need to consider whether what discounts were available e.g.: